sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 ## Examples

 ### Example 1: Mentoring a Junior Developer

-A junior developer is struggling with a coding problem and seeks help from their mentor.
-The mentor initially adopts the **Process Consultant** role, asking the developer to explain their thought process and identify where they think the issue lies.
-After clarifying the problem, the mentor shifts into the **Crafter** role, helping the junior developer implement a solution based on the instructions provided.
-If the problem turns out to be more complex than expected, the mentor may shift to the **Doctor** role, diagnosing the issue and prescribing a solution.
+A junior developer is struggling with a coding problem and asks their mentor for help.
+The mentor begins by adopting the **Rubber Duck** role, encouraging the developer to talk through the problem while simply listening and validating their thought process.
+As the developer articulates the issue, the mentor shifts into the **Process Consultant** role, asking open-ended questions to clarify specific aspects of the problem and guide the developer toward potential solutions.

+When it becomes clear that the developer has hit a roadblock, the mentor moves into the **Crafter** role, offering hands-on assistance by walking through the code and making minor adjustments based on the developer’s instructions.
+However, upon discovering a more complex underlying issue, the mentor transitions to the **Doctor** role, diagnosing the root cause and prescribing a solution by demonstrating a new approach or coding technique.

+After resolving the issue, the mentor reverts to the **Process Consultant** stance, asking reflective questions to ensure the developer understands the solution and can apply it in the future.
+This cycle of shifting between roles helps the developer learn effectively, while still allowing them to maintain ownership of their progress.

+Here’s a revised version of **Example 2: Supporting a Colleague in Crisis**, with a focus on how the helper moves between roles and emphasizes encouragement and empathy:

 ### Example 2: Supporting a Colleague in Crisis

-A colleague is feeling overwhelmed with their workload and asks for support.
-The helper adopts the **Rubber Duck** role, providing a listening ear as the colleague vents their frustrations.
-After validating the colleague's feelings, the helper switches to the **Process Consultant** role, asking open-ended questions to help the colleague reflect on potential solutions.
-If necessary, the helper might suggest some concrete actions (**Doctor**) or offer hands-on assistance (**Crafter**) to help the colleague regain control over their workload.
+A colleague is feeling overwhelmed by their workload and turns to a peer for support.
+The helper begins by adopting the **Rubber Duck** role, simply listening as the colleague vents their frustrations and speaks openly about the pressure they are facing.
+The helper offers minimal input, allowing the colleague to express their feelings and frustrations freely.
+Through this empathetic, non-intrusive presence, the colleague feels heard and starts to process their thoughts aloud.

-### Example 3: Cross-Departmental Collaboration

-In a large corporation, different departments (e.g., engineering, marketing, and sales) often struggle to collaborate effectively.
-A facilitator is brought in to help the teams improve their communication and problem-solving capabilities.
-Initially, the facilitator adopts the **Process
-Consultant** role, asking questions to clarify the teams' frustrations and goals.
-As the sessions progress, the facilitator moves into the
-**Doctor** role to suggest specific frameworks and strategies for improvement.
-In the final stages, the facilitator shifts to the **Rubber Duck**
-attitude, allowing the teams to discuss and process their own solutions while offering minimal input.
-The flexibility in shifting between roles leads to a more effective collaboration across departments.
+As the conversation progresses and the colleague begins to regain clarity, the helper moves into the **Process Consultant** role, asking gentle, open-ended questions to encourage further reflection.
+By prompting the colleague to explore potential solutions or next steps, the helper guides the colleague toward self-discovery without offering direct advice.

+Ultimately, the helper’s encouragement and empathy alone help the colleague feel more in control, and they begin to identify their own ways to tackle the workload.
+By allowing the colleague space to speak, and then guiding them with subtle inquiry, the helper ensures that the colleague retains ownership of their next steps, while feeling supported and validated.